cadencewillse/cadencewillse.github.io/teaching.md

 My academic training and professional experience allows me to teach introductory and advanced courses in American politics and public policy.
 In addition to my experience as a teaching assistant and course instructor, I worked for a non-profit organization that prepared first-generation students for success in college before graduate school.
 I am passionate about student engagement with the community and improving diversity and inclusion in higher education.

 ## Teaching Experience
+Instructor, *The College of New Jersey*
+- Introduction to American Government, Fall 2020
+- American Public Policy, Fall 2020

 Instructor, *Stanford University*
 - Digital Civil Society, Fall 2019